 Switzerland held the Eurovision Song Contest in Lausanne in 1989.

-From 1990, healthcare costs steadily increased.
+From 1990, health costs in Switzerland steadily increased.

-In 1990, Friedrich Dürrenmatt, a Swiss writer, died.
+In 1990, Friedrich Durrenmatt, a Swiss Writer, died.

-In 1991, Max Frisch, a Swiss writer, died.
+In 1991, Max Frisch, one of the classic authors of Swiss literature, died.

-On April 18, 1999, the Swiss population and the cantons voted in favor of a completely revised federal constitution.
+On 18 April 1999, the Swiss population and the cantons voted in favor of a completely revised federal constitution.

 In 1999, Ruth Dreifuss became the first female president of Switzerland.

-The Federal Constitution has been completely revised in 1999.
+The Federal Constitution adopted in 1848 has been completely revised twice, in 1874 and 1999.

 In June 2000, the unemployment rate in Switzerland was 1.7%.